Effective: Moved to Policy Library from UPM 10.2(6), UPM 10.2(7), UPM 10.2(8)

 Department chairs and directors are responsible for ensuring all procurements of supplies, equipment, technical services and professional services are conducted consistent with relevant university policies, including the segregation of duties policy.
-Segregation of procurement-related duties among staff within a unit shall be maintained to ensure the existence of adequate procurement controls.
-Adequate segregation of duties shall include the department chair or designated individual responsible for authorizing procurements and approving payments, with a second individual responsible for coordinating acquisition and, when possible, a third individual verifying receipt of ordered items.
+Segregation of procurement-related duties shall be maintained to ensure the existence of adequate procurement controls.
+Adequate segregation of duties shall include the department chair or designated individual responsible for authorizing procurements and approving payments, with a second individual responsible for coordinating acquisition and, when possible, a third individual verifying receipt of ordered items or services.

 Departmental faculty, staff, directors, chairs, and deans have no inherent authority to make purchases.
-Purchases of goods and services for university business purposes represent procurements and need prior review and approval by Procurement Services before an order is placed or a commitment is made that binds the university, with the following exceptions:
+Purchases of goods and services for university business purposes need prior review and approval by Procurement Services before an order is placed or a commitment is made that binds the university, with the following exceptions:

 - Purchasing card purchases (by delegated authority only)

 - Items that do not require processing through Procurement Services (see ISU’s Procurement and Payment Methods)

-- Purchases exempted by Procurement Services or the senior vice president for operations and finance or designee with payments processed directly through the controller's department
+- Purchases exempted by Procurement Services or the Senior Vice President for Operations and Finance with payments processed directly through the Controller's Department

 In the event of emergency situations endangering life or property, should Procurement Services not be available, orders may be placed or personal funds may be used with acquisitions reimbursed at funding department discretion.

-When a conflict of interest arises, reimbursement of personally expended funds is not permitted without Procurement Services' approval.
+When a conflict of interest arises, reimbursement of personally expended funds is not permitted without approval from Procurement Services.

-University departments may seek Procurement Services' approval to use university purchasing cards (Visa credit cards) for university business, subject to monthly dollar limits as established by Procurement Services.
+University departments may seek approval from Procurement Services to use university purchasing cards (Visa credit cards) for university business, subject to monthly dollar limits as established by Procurement Services.
 The standard limits may be modified by Procurement Services to meet unique departmental needs.
 When procurement authorization is extended to departments, such as through the use of purchasing cards, it is for the purpose of facilitating daily operations.
-This authorization is contingent upon departmental compliance with the specific requirements and limitations of each procurement method utilized.
+This authorization is contingent upon departmental compliance with the specific requirements and limitations established by Procurement Services.